GoogleCloudPlatform/google-cloud-ops-agents-ansible/README.md

 Role Variables
 --------------

-The monitoring agent can be configured by supplying a path to a custom configuration file using the variable `monitoring_main_config_file`.
-On the target VMs, this custom configuration file will be deployed to the location at `/etc/stackdriver/collectd.conf`.
+The agents can be configured by supplying a path to a custom configuration file using the variable `main_config_file`.
+This custom configuration file will overwrite the configuration file on the target VM.

 For more information please see [Configuring the Cloud Monitoring agent](https://cloud.google.com/monitoring/agent/configuration).

-By default, the agent only monitors system resources like cpu, memory, disk etc.
-Third party application monitoring can be configured by supplying a path to a directory containing plugin configuration files using the variable `monitoring_additional_config_dir`.
-On the target VMs, all `.conf` files under this directory will be deployed to the location at `/etc/stackdriver/collectd.d`.
-The root level config file at `/etc/stackdriver/collectd.conf` should have a line that includes this directory.
+By default, the agent only monitors and logs system resources like cpu, memory, disk etc. Third party application monitoring and logging can be configured by supplying a path to a directory containing plugin configuration files using the variable `additional_config_dir`.
+All `.conf` files under this directory will be deployed to the agent's plugin directory on the target VM.
+The main config file should have a line that includes this directory.

 For more information please see [Monitoring third-party applications](https://cloud.google.com/monitoring/agent/plugins).